 Central nervous system

-This system controls the amount of testosterone released into the blood stream.
+This system controls the amount of testosterone released into the bloodstream.
 When there is less release of this hormone, men’s behavior is affected including dominance and aggression.
-Sometimes, low T-levels leads to low self-esteem, lack of energy and loss of concentration.
+Sometimes, low T-levels lead to low self-esteem, lack of energy, and loss of concentration.

 Testosterone is responsible for development of male genitals and production of sperms to the testicles.
 With low T-levels, a man is likely to develop erectile dysfunction

 At puberty, testosterone is responsible for the transition of teenage boys into adulthood.
-At this stage, they start developing deep voices, hair growth on the face, legs, genitals, chest and armpits.
-When the hormone’s levels start declining, a man starts to lose some of the body hair.
+At this stage, they start developing deep voices, hair growth on the face, legs, genitals, chest, and armpits.
+When the hormone levels start declining, a man starts to lose some of the body hair.

 Gain in muscle mass and bone density